PCHC is monitoring the spread of Coronavirus, also called COVID-19. We are here to provide the latest information and care.

-For a thorough list of PCHC’s efforts to ensure your safety in all facilities, and detailed information about your care at PCHC, please visit the PCHC Cares page.
+For a thorough list of PCHC’s efforts to ensure your safety in all facilities, and detailed information about your care at PCHC, please click the links below.

 We are committed to following the U.S. Centers for Disease Control and Prevention (CDC)’s precautions and screening guidelines and the Maine CDC.
 You can see all their recommendations and stay up to date by referring to the the CDC website and CDC fact sheets.

 PCHC is making temporary changes to our normal operations in all our practices to reduce the spread of COVID-19 and ensure that all who need it continue to receive excellent medical care.

 Our Walk-in-Care sites remain open for all your healthcare needs.
 We are offering face-to-face telehealth appointments and in-person visits as well.
 Everyone who enters our practices will be screened for temperatures and asked to wear a surgical mask.
 We are also limiting visitors to our practices.

 During this public health crisis, PCHC asks that you call first, before visiting our practices if you have a fever, cough, sore throat or shortness of breath.